School Psychology Graduate Programs

 - The Specialist-level (EdS) Program includes 2 years of full-time study followed by a 10-month full-time, supervised internship in a school setting.
 Students complete a master’s degree in the course of this 3-year Program.

 - The Doctoral-level (PhD) Program is based on a comprehensive 5-year program of study, including 3 full years of coursework and integrative field experiences, a 10 month full-time internship consistent with APA doctoral internship requirements, and research and dissertation requirements.
-Download a copy of the 2021 PhD Program Student Admissions, Outcomes, and Other Data (PDF).
+Download a copy of the 2022 PhD Program Student Outcomes, and Other Data (PDF).